SteffenEger/dl4nlp/README.md

 - [Term paper](https://www.overleaf.com/read/pxkbctyfwqxh): **Mandatory**, you must use this template
 - [Presentations](https://docs.google.com/presentation/d/1FHcGkrjzkwL0F1zf1zwCesaXSsRVj_kS29Pf0l7bMC8/edit?usp=sharing): _Optional_, you may use this template or another one of your own choice

+### Previous good term papers

+See e.g. https://github.com/SteffenEger/dldh/ (click through the years for the "Best term papers" in each)